 Land Acknowledgement

 We acknowledge that we are in the territory of the Anishinaabe peoples of northwestern Ontario.
 We work and live on the lands of Fort William First Nation, a signatory to the Robinson-Superior Treaty of 1850.
-We honour the enduring connection to this land and commit to working together for a sustainable future.
+We honour their enduring connection to this land and commit to working together for a sustainable future.

 In renewing our relationships and building reconciliation processes, we are respecting the leadership of Indigenous people in changing the educational landscape.